JulianEducation/CommandLineBasics/shell.md

 and hit tab, and notice that your shell completes the name of the program to `lsb_release`!

+We'll keep discussing paths, but tab completion should be something quite useful to you throughout the rest of the tutorial.

 ### Relative and Absolute Paths

 We have briefly discussed that a *path* is a string of characters which represents a location on a computer.